-ICIs in CC
+ICI in CC

-Immunotherapy with ICIs is an anti-cancer treatment directed against immune suppression in the tumor microenvironment, enabling the immune system to target and eliminate cancer cells.
-Specifically, T-cell activation requires two signals: antigen presentation via the major histocompatibility complex (MHC) on antigen-presenting cells (APCs) to the T-cell receptor, and co-stimulation by B7 on APCs binding to CD28 on T-cells to fully activate T-lymphocytes against a specific target.
-Conversely, when programmed death-ligand 1 (PD-L1), an inhibitory transmembrane protein, is present on the surface of APCs or cancer cells, it binds to programmed death receptor 1 (PD-1) on T-lymphocytes, suppressing T-cell activity and dampening the immune response.
-PD-L1 expression on cancer or immune cells has emerged as a predictive biomarker for ICIs in many, but not all, tumor types.
-In CC, PD-L1 expression assessed by IHC has been reported as positive in approximately 30%-70% of cases [25].
-The introduction of ICIs has marked a significant advancement in the treatment of cancers, such as melanoma and lung cancer, revolutionizing the therapeutic landscape for these malignancies [26].
+Immunotherapy with ICI is an anti-cancer treatment directed against the immune suppression in the tumor microenvironment, which could lead the immune system to target and eliminate cancer cells.
+Specifically, T-cell activation requires two signals: antigen presentation via major histocompatibility complex (MHC) on antigen-presenting cells (APC) to the T-cell receptor, and co-stimulation by B7 on APC binding CD28 on T-cells, to fully activate Tlymphocytes against a specific target.
+Conversely, when the programmed death receptor-1 ligand (PD-L1), an inhibitory transmembrane protein, is present on the surface of APC or cancer cells, it binds to programmed death receptor-1 (PD-1) on T-lymphocytes, suppressing the Tcell activity and dampening the immune response.
+PD-L1 expression on cancer or immune cells has emerged as a predictive biomarker for ICI in many but not all tumor sites.
+In CC, PD-L1 expression assessed by IHC has been described as positive in ~30-70% of CC (25).
+The introduction of ICI has marked a significant advancement in the treatment of cancers such as melanoma and lung cancer, revolutionizing the therapeutic landscape for these malignancies (26).
 By targeting immune regulatory pathways like PD-1/PD-L1, ICIs have demonstrated notable efficacy across various cancer types, leading to their approval for multiple indications and transforming patient outcomes.
 The development of companion diagnostic tests (CDx) to identify individuals most likely to benefit from these therapies has further personalized and optimized their use in clinical practice.
-In CC, immunotherapy with ICIs has gained approval for second-line treatment, first-line treatment of recurrent or metastatic disease, and locally advanced CC (LACC; Figure 1).
+In CC, immunotherapy with ICI has gained approval for second-line treatment, first-line treatment of recurrent or metastatic disease, and locally advanced CC (Figure 1).